Children who fail at school tend to develop emotional problems and behavioral difficulties. We offer a range of therapies to address their problems.

 Emotional Therapies

-Therapeutic Kitchen
+Therapy Kitchen

 Children with learning disabilities experience many failures at school.
 They are the children who are afraid to show their parents their report card at the end of the school year and might be embarrassed to tell friends their grades after an exam.
 Their notebooks are often a mess, their handwriting untidy.
 Homework assignments can be a nightmare for them.
-In our therapeutic kitchen, children get a chance to bake cookies and take them home to be enjoyed and praised by their families.
+In our therapy kitchen, children get a chance to bake cookies and take them home to be enjoyed and praised by their families.
 Here there are only successes.
 Teachers teach math by dividing a pitta into quarters, and occupational therapists let children knead dough to help with sensory integration.
-However, the most important part of the work in our kitchen is enabling children to experience success and improve their self-esteem and self-confidence.

 Family Counseling